Stanley Nsoki

-Stanley Pierre Nsoki (born 9 April 1999) is a French professional footballer who plays as a defender for German club Union Berlin on loan from TSG Hoffenheim.
+Stanley Pierre Nsoki (born 9 April 1999) is a French professional footballer who plays as a defender for club Union Berlin.

 Club career

 Paris Saint-Germain

 Nsoki developed through the Paris Saint-Germain academy.
 He made his Ligue 1 debut on 20 December 2017 in a match against Caen.
 He came on for Marquinhos in the 65th minute of a 3–0 home win.

 Nice

 On 31 August 2019, Nsoki joined Nice in a transfer worth €12.5 million.

 Club Brugge

 Nsoki joined Belgian champions Club Brugge on 24 July 2021, signing a multi-year deal.
 He made his debut for the club on 1 August, in a 1–0 league victory over Union SG.

 TSG Hoffenheim

 On 4 August 2022, Nsoki joined Bundesliga team TSG Hoffenheim.

+Union Berlin

-On 24 July 2025, Nsoki was loaned by Union Berlin, also in Bundesliga.
+On 24 July 2025, Nsoki was loaned by Union Berlin, also in the Bundesliga.
+On 1 July 2026, Nsoki returned to Union Berlin on a permanent basis.

 International career

 Nsoki was born in France and is of Congolese descent.
 Nsoki is a youth international for France.